 Note: To follow along with the discussion in the planning commission video above, you’ll need this 17-page PDF that offers maps and details about the proposed project.

-A $30 million flood alleviation plan could land on Bridgeville Borough Council’s agenda as soon as next month.
+A $30 million flood alleviation and neighborhood revitalization plan could land on Bridgeville Borough Council’s agenda as soon as next month.